 This report makes extensive use of the U.S. Census Bureau's American Community Survey (ACS), an ongoing survey that provides year-over-year data on community demographical information.
 The Five-Year Estimates from the ACS are "period" estimates that represent data collected over a period of time.
 The primary advantage of using multi-year estimates is the increased statistical reliability of the data for less populated areas and small population subgroups.
-Please note that in 2020, the ACS faced numerous data collection challenges due to the COVID-19 pandemic.
-As a result of those challenges, the ACS collected only two-thirds of the responses it usually collects in a survey year.
-Many of the ACS figures used in this document are ACS 2021 Five-Year Estimates, which include 2020 data.
+Please note that in 2020, the ACS faced numerous data collected only two-thirds of the responses it usually collects in a survey year.7 Many of the ACS figures used in this document are ACS 2021 Five-Year Estimates, which include 2020 data.
 Headwaters Economics - another database used in this report - also relies on ACS Five-Year Estimates but provides reliability scores for their statistics based on coefficients of variation (CV).
 For our region, many statistics are rated as having "medium" (CV between 12%-40%) or "low" (CV higher than 40%) reliability, particularly for Gilliam and Wheeler counties, the least populous in the district.